alkaldt/HaverlandSmartbox/README.md

 ### Additional Options
 You can also specify the following options (although they have reasonable defaults):

-#### Consumption history
+#### Consumption history options
-We are currently getting the consumption history of device throuw the API and we inject it in statistics and TotalConsumption sensor
+We are currently getting the [consumption](#consumption) of device throuw the API and we inject it in statistics and TotalConsumption sensor
 * start : we will get the last 3 years of consumption and set the option to auto.
 * auto : every hour, we get the last 24 hours.
 * off : stop the automatic collect.
 We will still update the sensor every hour.